Adaptations of Australian animals to cane toads: Adaptation through evolutionary selection

-Morphological, behavioural and physiological adaptations in Australian snakes
+Morphological, behavioural, and physiological adaptations in Australian snakes

 Cane toads are highly toxic to snakes.
 Since the arrival of cane toads, the populations of many native snake species have dramatically declined (up to 89% for the death adder).
-For some native snakes, an attack on a cane toad results is fatal in as many as 50% of encounters.
+For some native snakes an attack on a cane toad is fatal in as many as 50% of encounters.

 Snakes have strong negative allometry for head size, meaning that head size is inversely related to body length.
 Since the maximum gape size of a snake is proportion to the size of its head, larger snakes tend to have reduced gape sizes.
 Gape size limits the maximum ingestible prey size.
-Therefore, larger snakes with smaller heads are less likely to consume large cane toads with potentially lethal concentrations of toxin.
+Therefore, large snakes with small heads are less likely to consume large cane toads with potentially lethal concentrations of toxin.

-Due to the high toxicity of cane toads to snakes, the physiological ability to attack toads represents a significant fitness decrement.
-Therefore, intraspecific variance in gape size, and hence in the likelihood consuming a lethal dose of toxin, induces a strong selective pressure for snakes with smaller gape sizes.
+Due to the high toxicity of cane toads to snakes, the physical ability to attack toads represents a significant detriment to the snakes' fitness, if coupled with instinctive impulsive attack behavior without any protective avoidance of the fatally toxic prey.
+Therefore, intraspecific variance in the size of the snake's mouth gape, and hence in their ability to consume a lethal dose of toxin, induces a strong selective pressure for snakes with smaller gape sizes.

-Data collected over 80 years from red-bellied black snakes and common tree snakes, shows that the body length of these toad-vulnerable species increases with time since exposure to the toxic anuran.
-Correspondingly, gape size decreases with increasing body length.
-Conversely, species at a lower risk from cane toads, including the marsh snake and the keelback snake, show no significant morphological variation over time.
+Data collected over 80 years from red-bellied black snakes and common tree snakes, shows that the body length of these toad-vulnerable species increases with the time since first exposure to the toxic toads; mouth gape size decreases correspondingly with increasing body length.
+Conversely, some species at a lower risk from cane toads, such as the marsh snake and the keelback snake, show no significant variation in body proportions over time.

-The arrival of cane toads has also exerted selection pressures on the feeding behaviour and toxin tolerance of snakes.
-Red-bellied black snakes from regions where cane toads are well-established, have developed increased resistance to toad toxins.
-Furthermore, the presence of cane toads has induced genetically based behavioural adaptations in this snake species.
-Individuals from toad-exposed regions show an innate disfavour for cane toad as prey.
-These adaptive responses are likely to have occurred in less than 23 black snake generations, demonstrating the strong selection pressures brought by the cane toad.
+The arrival of cane toads has also exerted selection pressures on the feeding behaviour and toxin tolerance of snakes: Red-bellied black snakes from regions where cane toads are long-established have developed increased resistance to toad toxins.
+Furthermore, the presence of cane toads has induced genetically based behavioural adaptations in this snake species: Individuals from toad-exposed regions show an innate disinclination to prey on cane toads.
+These adaptive responses appear likely to have occurred in less than 23 black snake generations, demonstrating the strong selection pressures brought by the cane toad.

 Increased tolerance of cane toad toxins in planigales

-Studies have shown the aversion learning capabilities of planigales (small shrew-like carnivorous marsupials) with regards to avoiding cane toads as prey, upon initial contact with the toxic species.
-In the longer term, planigale populations exposed to cane toads over many generations have been able to physiologically adapt to the presence of cane toads, exhibiting a higher tolerance to the toad’s toxins.
+Studies have shown the aversion-learning by planigales (small shrew-like carnivorous marsupials), who avoid cane toads as prey upon initial contact with the toxic species.
+In the longer term, planigale populations exposed to cane toads over many generations have been able to physiologically adapt to prey on cane toads, exhibiting a higher tolerance to the toad’s toxins.

 Cane toads as a novel food source for predatory arthropods

-Unlike native frog species which have coevolved alongside native anurophagous predators over millions of years, some of the traits of the relatively recently introduced cane toad are maladapted to avoiding predation from these new predators.
+Unlike native frog species which have co‑evolved alongside their Australian toad-eating predators over millions of years, some of the traits of the relatively recently introduced cane toad are poorly adapted for avoiding predation from Australian predators.